variablecolor/sdk/docs/android-quickstart.md

 ```

-### Connecting To Color Muse
+### Connecting to a bluetooth color sensor
-In order to scan colors, you need to establish a BLE connection to a Color Muse device.
-A network is required to download device-specific information from our servers the first time you connect to a given Color Muse device.
+In order to scan colors, you need to establish a BLE connection to a Color Muse or Spectro One.
+A network is required to download device-specific information from our servers the first time you connect to a color sensor.

 #### Direct Connect
-Direct connect establishes communication to a single Color Muse device.
-The device can be chosen from a list by the user after scanning, or could be a previously known, connected device.
+Direct connect establishes communication to a single bluetooth device.
+It can be chosen from a list by the user after bluetooth discovery interval, or could be a previously known, connected device.

 Before connecting, you need to scan for BLE devices:
 ```